jotpowers/Personal-Growth/writing/jotism.md

 1. "The more you have to explain a metric, the worse it is."
 1. "From 30,000 feet every problem looks simple to solve."
 1. "Every company in the world should be ecstatic if they have **one** 'single point of failure'."
+1. "Any product that has 'Smart' in the name is stupid."
 ## Reactions
 * Felipe: "@Jot - I actually googled "masochism app" until I realized it was sarcasm"
 * Greg: "Rule 1: Never Google anything Jot says."